The Real Cost of Supplements: Why Whole Foods Win on Absorption, Safety, and Price

 Cost Comparison: Supplements vs. Food

 The supplement may look cheaper per nutrient, but food delivers multiple nutrients per dollar.
-That cup of lentils covers iron, folate, fiber, manganese, potassium, and protein — you'd need 5+ separate supplements to match it.
+That cup of lentils covers iron, folate, fiber, manganese, potassium, and protein.
+You'd need 5+ separate supplements to match it.

 When Supplements Actually Make Sense

-The key distinction: supplement to fill a specific, identified gap — don't take a multivitamin as 'insurance' against a poor diet.
+This isn't a blanket dismissal of all supplements.
+There are clear cases where supplementation is necessary or strongly recommended.
+The key distinction: supplement to fill a specific, identified gap.
+Don't take a multivitamin as insurance against a poor diet.
 Fix the diet first.